Mac’s journey to hemp

 I was sleeping again, without any side effects.

 That first hip operation didn’t take, and I waited again for my next replacement.

 After many months, another hip, more physio and time in the gym, only for my body to reject the rod in my hip again.
 So I went for a 3rd try, and really rested up this time.

 This process took approx. 5 years and as I was dragging my leg around, I started making my first hemp oil and trying different ways of administering it.
-And it worked.
-I also experimented adding different traditionally used herbs, like Comfrey and Arnica.
+It really worked for me.
+I began experimented adding different traditionally used herbs like Comfrey and Arnica.